wp-plugins/simple-coverflow/readme.txt

 ==Upgrade Notice ==
+Please upgrade to version 1.6.2 or above.
+The former versions were using an older version of timthumb, that have security isues.

 To upgrade from a previous version of this plugin, delete the entire folder and files from the previous version of the plugin and then follow the installation instructions below.